segunenix/Cybersec-Journey-/detection-labs/brute-force-test.md

 # 📊 Wazuh Logs Analysis

-This section summarizes how I analyzed alerts in Wazuh after setting up the manager and agent.
+This section summarizes how I analyzed alerts in Wazuh after setting up the manager and agent:
-The goal was to understand:
 - What events generate alerts
 - How to interpret alert details
 - How to map alerts to MITRE ATT&CK techniques